fraunhofer-iem/dodo-database-service/doc/KPIs/PullRequestComplexity.md

 # Pull Request Complexity

 ## Description
-Pull Request Size (how many files were changed and how much changes were made. how does this relate to the repository size?)
+Pull Request Size (how many files were changed and how much changes were made.
+How does this relate to the repository size?)
 ## Calculation

 ## Related Data